Have your say

 Stakeholder satisfaction survey

 We have now published the results of our latest stakeholder satisfaction survey.
-Our findings show that 92% of respondents consider our statistics to fully or partially meets their needs.
-The survey also highlighted area for development, including improved website usability and better planning and priortisation of data releases.
+Our findings show that 86% of respondents said our statistical topics fully or partially met their needs.
+The survey also highlighted area for development, including improved website usability and clearer communication, earlier involvement and more consistent follow-up.

 Admin-based population estimates